alexkasema/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that divides two variables and print value
 ## 10-love_exponent_breath (num ** num)
 A script that raises a number by a given exponent
+## 11-binary_to_decimal
+A script that converts a number from base 2 to base 10